Find answers to common questions about our programs, policies, and procedures

 Guidelines for school uniforms and appropriate attire

 Yes, wearing the school uniform is mandatory for all students.
 The uniform helps create a sense of community, reduces peer pressure about clothing, and makes it easier to identify our students during outings.
-It also simplifies morning routines for busy families.

 We have a school jacket available for purchase that can be worn during cooler months over the regular uniform.
-Plain navy blue or black cardigans/sweaters may also be worn.
-During the cooler season, students may wear navy blue or black leggings under skirts.
-Jackets and sweaters must be removed indoors.

 We recommend purchasing at least 3-4 sets of daily uniforms and 2 sets of PE uniforms.
 This allows for regular washing and ensures your child always has a clean uniform available.
 Children can be messy during activities, so having extra sets on hand is very helpful.
 Uniforms are durable and can last the entire school year with proper care.